 It's hard to understand how heart failure can cause shortness of breath without some understanding of the role a pump plays in maintaining pressure gradients.
 The brain performs functions which are of a computational nature.
-Hence, a computational approach is likely necessary if we are to deeply understand disorders of brain function-particularly psychiatric disorders, where biological disturbances can be very subtle.
+Hence, a computational approach is likely necessary if we are to deeply understand disorders of brain function - particularly psychiatric disorders where biological disturbances can be very subtle.
 More broadly, an understanding of the functions of an organ is critical if we are to comprehend the symptoms arising from disease in that organ.

 Computational psychiatry is a young field that attempts to harness the advances in computational progress for improved understanding, prognosis and treatment of mental illness.
-It lies at the interface of psychiatry, experimental and clinical psychology, neuroscience, machine learning, artificial intelligence and computational neuroscience.1 Computational psychiatry broadly encompasses two types of approaches.
+It lies at the interface of psychiatry, experimental and clinical psychology, neuroscience, machine learning, artificial intelligence and computational neuroscience (Huys et al., 2016).
+Computational psychiatry broadly encompasses two types of approaches.
 Data-driven approaches harness the advances in artificial intelligence, computational resources and big datasets.
-The theoretical branch, on the other hand, attempts to build mathematical or computational models of the relevant neural, circuit or cognitive processes.2
+The theoretical branch, on the other hand, attempts to build mathematical or computational models of the relevant neural, circuit or cognitive processes (Bennett et al., 2019).

 Novices to the field are often daunted by the need to gain some understanding of both mental health and formal methods.
 Typical teaching programs rarely allow for training in both, and at times may even exhibit some antagonism.
 Are equations really necessary to treat patients?
 Are mental health symptoms really a proper object for formal study?
-Recently, a number of exciting books and special issues have provided authoritative and helpful overviews of the field.^{3,4} However, these are not introductory fare, and when contacted by students and researchers from across the globe asking how best to enter the field and acquire expertise in the various areas, I have often tended to point them towards a long list of books, one for each of the disciplines: some maths, some machine learning, some computational neuroscience, some reinforcement learning, some psychotherapy, some psychiatry, some neuroscience.
+Recently, a number of exciting books and special issues have provided authoritative and helpful overviews over the field (Redish and Gordon, 2016; Murray and Anticevic, 2018).
+However, these are not introductory fare, and when contacted by students and researchers from across the globe asking how best to enter the field and acquire expertise in the various areas, I have often tended to point them towards a long list of books, one for each of the various disciplines: some maths, some machine learning, some computational neuroscience, some reinforcement learning, some psychotherapy, some psychiatry, some neuroscience.
 It was a long list.
 And I think it put many promising young people off.

-This new book is a very welcome remedy.
-The first few chapters contain broad introductory material, and these are then followed by chapters with more details on the current state of the art in our computational understanding of schizophrenia, depression, anxiety, addiction and tic disorders.
-The opening chapter emanates from the highest echelons of the US National Institute of Mental Health, being authored by Janine Simmons, Bruce Cuthbert, Joshua Gordon and Michele Ferrante.
+This book is a very welcome remedy.
+The first few chapters contain broad introductory material, and these are then followed by chapter with more details on the current state of art in our computational understanding of schizophrenia, depression, anxiety, addiction and tic disorders.

+The opening chapter emanates from the highest echelons of the US National Institute of Mental Health, by Janine Simmons, Bruce Cuthbert, Joshua Gordon and Michele Ferrante.
 They provide a focused, impressively thoughtful and insightful overview over the recent history of psychiatry.
-The importance of computational methods is highlighted by the procession from Lapicque's integrate and fire model of neurons, Rall's cable theory, Hodgkin and Huxley's description of action potentials, Hebb's plasticity rules, and Barlow's Computational Psychiatry: A Primer Edited by Peggy Seriès, MIT Press, 2021 ISBN: 9780262044592 £50 Computational Psychiatry information theoretical characterization of sensory adaptation to today's models of reinforcement learning and neural networks.
-The second chapter, written by the overall editor Peggy Seriès, provides what might end up being the most useful and important chapter for students: a whistle-stop tour through the main theoretical approaches, elegantly identifying the key formalisms and outlining their applications.
+The importance of computational methods is highlighted by the procession from Lapicque's integrate and fire model of neurons, Rall's cable theory, Hodgkin and Huxley's description of action potentials, Hebb's plasticity rules, Barlow's information theoretical characterisation of sensory adaptation to today's models of reinforcement learning and neural networks.
+The second chapter, written by the overall editor Peggy Series, provides what might end up being the most useful and important chapter for students: a whistle-stop tour through the main theoretical approaches, elegantly identifying the key formalisms and outlining their applications.